 Fifth Tuesdays:

-Be prepared to show valid identification with residency information on it.
+Be prepared to present valid identification that includes your residency information.
 Other limits are detailed at the link above.

-The Green Dragon Tavern and Museum brings a little bit of East Coast U.S. colonial history to San Diego through the museum inside.
+The Green Dragon Tavern and Museum brings a little bit of East Coast U.S. colonial history to San Diego through its museum.
 The fact that it’s a tavern means that you can tour the free museum with a glass of wine or beer in hand (that you’d need to purchase, of course).

 Exhibits include significant, original documents signed by John Hancock, Sam Adams and others.
 (Location: Carlsbad)